Parks where you can camp around Adelaide

 Newland Head Conservation Park

 Lesser-known but just as beautiful, Newland Head Conservation Park is as close to Adelaide by car as Deep Creek.
-Stay at Waitpinga campground, just a short walk from the surf beach.
-It’s sheltered from the wind, and you can choose to camp among the mallee or open areas protected by shrubs.
-There is space for 28 vehicles in two large unallocated camping areas.
+Stay at Waitpinga campground, just a short walk from Waitpinga Beach (where there are ideal conditions for surfing or a spot of fishing, but not suitable for swimming).
+The campground is sheltered from the wind where you can camp among the mallee or in open areas protected by shrubs.
+It is an unallocated campground, and vehicles have to be parked at car parking bays.

 Book before you go